vinni-bio/WS-20160909/README.md

 3. On the top, open **Edit** menu and select **Insert sequence from file** to add `cytb-outgroup.fasta`
 4. Select all sequences `Ctr+A` and click **MUSCLE** icon on the top bar
 5. Click **Compute**
-6. Trim ends of alignment with gaps
+6. Trim ends of the alignment with gaps
 6. On the top, open **Data** menu and select **Export alignment** to save the results in:
 [cytb.fasta](https://raw.githubusercontent.com/vinni-bio/WS-20160909/master/LAB1/cytb.fasta)
 7. REPEAT the same procedure for *irbp* gene: